NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 still be improved (by better probability calibration etc.) which is on our radar, but in general the theory behind the approach is solid.
 We wanted to use the same for estimation of performance of regression models but it cannot be used directly.
 Unlike classification models, most regression models do not inherently provide information about confidence of the prediction.
 They just return a point prediction.
 If probability distribution was given together with point prediction, the expected error for regression models could be calculated with CBPE approach.
 We would then have a point prediction :math:`\hat{y}` and a probability distribution :math:`P(y|X)`.
 We could subtract one from another and have a probability distribution of an error.
 We could then modify it (e.g. by calculating absolute or squared error) and calculate the expected value.
 Averaging over all observations in a chunk we could then estimate metrics like MAE, MSE etc.
-Assuming that only a handful of users will have regression models that return point predictions together with probability distributions in production, we have tried to train :term:`nanny models` that will use the same features and predict the same target but with associated probability distribution/prediction intervals.
+Assuming that only a handful of users will have regression models that return point predictions together with probability distributions in production, we have tried to train nanny models that will use the same features and predict the same target but with associated probability distribution/prediction intervals.
 Here are the approaches we have evaluated.
 If you think we have missed something - let us know!